- Identify possible challenges families face and considerations for parenting in early childhood.

 - Offer ongoing discussions and support to families with regard to return and reunion challenges.

 - Remember that families—even those with experience—do not always have the information and support they need.

-As a caregiver, in collaboration with your trainer, coach, or supervisor, you will think about appropriate services or resources for families facing challenges.
-Always remember that each family’s needs are different, and that there are no one-size-fits-all solutions.
+As a caregiver, in collaboration with your trainer, coach, or administrator, you will think about appropriate services or resources for families facing challenges.
+Always remember that each family’s needs are different, and there is no one-size-fits-all solution.
 Consider the following when working with families facing challenges:

 - Use a family-centered approach:

 Each family’s needs are different, and what works well with one family may not work at all with another.
 Support families by focusing on their particular needs and honoring their heritage and culture.
 Above all, focus on their strengths and build on those.

 - Be flexible and creative; individualize your approach with each family:

 For instance, if a family is having problems with transportation and has a difficult time meeting you at the center, arrange for a meeting at a place the family can safely get to.